 - 1/2 cup sliced almonds

-- Make the strawberry filling first by mixing the cornstarch with the warm water until it all of the cornstarch has dissolved and there are no more clumps.
+- Make the strawberry filling first: Mix the cornstarch with the warm water until it all of the cornstarch has dissolved and there are no more clumps.
 It should resemble milk.
 Set aside.
 Combine the strawberries, maple syrup, and sugar together in a small sauce pan over medium heat.
 While stirring occasionally, bring to a boil then allow to boil for 1 minute.
 Remove from heat and stir in the pre-mixed cornstarch.
 Whisk until all clumps are gone and set aside to thicken and cool.

 - Make the oat crust/topping: In a large bowl, combine the quick oats, cinnamon, almond butter, maple syrup, apple butter, and beaten egg.
 Mix until all of the oats are moistened and the mixture is thoroughly combined.
 Reserve 1/2 cup of the oat mixture.
 Press the remaining oat mixture into prepared baking pan.
 Make sure it is firmly pressed down and even.
 Spread the strawberry filling on top.
 To the reserved 1/2 cup oat mixture, add the sliced almonds.
 Crumble this over the strawberry filling and, using the back of a spatula, press the topping down firmly into the strawberry filling.
 You want to make sure it sticks well.